Case study: Solihull Metropolitan Borough Council

 - Carbon Trust Empower is designed to help employees make energy savings in the workplace and to help the whole organisation to manage its carbon footprint.
 There is also a dedicated version of Empower for Schools

-- The Public Sector Carbon Network is a free online discussion on low carbon issues exclusively for public sector bodies
+- The Public Sector Carbon Network is a free online discussion forum on low carbon issues exclusively for public sector bodies

 - Carbon Management Tools - We have a range of recently updated carbon management tools designed to help public sector organisations understand their carbon footprint, identify and quantify carbon saving opportunities and manage the project implementation phase.
 Please contact email@example.com if you would like to find out more.